 Oak wood makes for beautiful trim inside homes, for cabinets and wood flooring, and for solid wood furniture.
 Its hardness makes it a top candidate for these tasks since it will stand the test of time.
 For solid wood furniture, oak is ideal for furniture that gets heavy use, like dining chairs, dining tables, and living room furniture.

-How Does the Cost of Oak Furniture Compare to Other Hardwoods?
+How Does the Cost of Amish Oak Furniture Compare to Other Hardwoods?

 Oak furniture has an attractive price tag.
-Oak furniture and brown maple furniture are the two least expensive hard wood furniture options.
+Oak furniture and brown maple furniture are the two least expensive hard wood furniture options we sell.

 White oak wood costs a little more than red oak wood, (remember it offers that added resistance to rot and decay) and white oak is harder and a little more stable than red oak.